1970s commodities boom: Sugar

 Sugar prices spiked in the 1970s because of Soviet Union demand/hoarding and possible futures contracts market manipulation.
 The Soviet Union was the largest producer of sugar at the time.
 In 1974, Coca-Cola switched over to high-fructose corn syrup because of the elevated prices.

 Coffee

 The price of coffee went up in the mid 1970s because of a black frost of 1975 that killed 66% of Brazil's coffee trees, which was the number one producer of coffee at the time.
 There was a big earthquake in 1976 in Guatemala that disrupted supply chains, the world's fifth biggest coffee exporter at the time.
 The Angolan Civil War started in 1975 disrupting their coffee production and shipping.

 Gold

-The United States weened itself off the gold standard in the 1970s, allowing the price of gold to float.
+The United States weaned itself off the gold standard in the 1970s, allowing the price of gold to float.
 The price of gold went from a set exchange rate of $42.22 per troy ounce in 1973 to almost $200 per ounce in 1976.